DovydasLatkauskas/Luke-hacks/README.md

 Both files are git-ignored.

-If you use legacy AI planning endpoints, your Google key must have:
+If you use AI planning endpoints, your Google key must have:
 - `Places API (New)`
 - `Routes API`